-- Before you begin: - Read "Electrical Safety" on page 35 and "Handling Static-Sensitive Devices" on page 36. - Read the documentation that comes with the internal drive. - 1.
+- Read "Electrical safety" on page 35 and "Handling static-sensitive devices" on page 36. - Read the documentation that comes with the internal drive. - 1.
 Choose the bay in which you want to install the drive. - 2.
 Check the instructions that come with the drive to see if you need to set any switches or jumpers on the drive. - 3.
-To install the drive, go to "Installing a 5.25-inch Removable-Media Drive" or "Installing a Drive in a Hot-Swap Bay" on page 65.
+To install the drive, go to "Installing a 5.25-inch removable-media drive" or "Installing a drive in a hot-swap bay" on page 70.

-Installing a 5.25-inch Removable-Media Drive
+Installing a 5.25-inch removable-media drive